ConnorIanBoyle/Nimbus-Weather-Dashboard/README.md

 # Nimbus - Real-Time Weather Dashboard

 Nimbus is a sleek, dark-themed weather dashboard built with Vanilla JavaScript, HTML5, and Bootstrap.
-It fetches real-time meteorological data from the OpenWeatherMap API to provide current conditions, detailed weather metrics, and a custom-calculated UV index.
+It fetches real-time meteorological data from the OpenWeatherMap API to provide current conditions, detailed weather metrics, and highly accurate UV data via multi-API integration.

 ## Features
 * **Real-Time Search:** Get current weather data for any global city.